Smoothing Variances Across Time: Adaptive Stochastic Volatility: Empirical Study

 \section{Empirical Study}

 We continue our analysis of the datasets introduced in Section~\ref{sec:intro} and estimate the log-variance using four methods: SV and MSSV2, which serve as established baselines, and ASV-DHS and ASV-DHS-N, our proposed models.
 For the ASV models, we set $k = 1$ to reflect the presence of abrupt changes observed in Figure~\ref{fig:Motivation}.
 In the S\&P 500 dataset (\Cref{fig:snp_sv,fig:snp_mssv,fig:snp_hs,fig:snp_hsn}), all models detect major volatility spikes in 2009 and 2020, corresponding to the global financial crisis and the COVID-19 pandemic.
-Moderate increases are also identified around 2001 (9/11), 2011 (European debt crisis), and 2018 (U.S. government shutdowns).
+Moderate increases are also observed around 2001 (9/11), 2011 (European debt crisis), and 2018 (U.S. government shutdowns).
 ASV-DHS and ASV-DHS-N provide smoother and more stable estimates compared to SV and MSSV2, particularly during low-volatility periods.

-For both the electricity (\Cref{fig:elec_sv,fig:elec_mssv,fig:elec_hs,fig:elec_hsn}), and bike rental datasets (\Cref{fig:bike_sv,fig:bike_mssv,fig:bike_hs,fig:bike_hsn}), all methods capture strong seasonal patterns in volatility, with elevated uncertainty coinciding with periods of peak activity.
-In the electricity dataset, this corresponds to high-demand months, while in the bike rental dataset, volatility increases during summer.
+For both the electricity (\Cref{fig:elec_sv,fig:elec_mssv,fig:elec_hs,fig:elec_hsn}) and bike rental datasets (\Cref{fig:bike_sv,fig:bike_mssv,fig:bike_hs,fig:bike_hsn}), all methods capture strong seasonal patterns in volatility, with elevated uncertainty coinciding with periods of peak activity.
+In the electricity dataset, this corresponds to high-demand months, while in the bike rental dataset, volatility increases during the summer.

 Table~\ref{tab:summary_stats} presents summary metrics of the estimated log-variance increments $|\Delta \hat{h}_{t}|$ across the three empirical datasets.
-These metrics, mean, kurtosis, and the number of flagged change points (CP), offer insight into the smoothness, tail behavior, and local adaptivity.
-ASV-DHS consistently produces the lowest mean, indicating highly smooth volatility trajectories.
+These metrics, mean, kurtosis, the number of flagged change points (CP), and the logarithmic loss (LL) computed from short-term (6-step-ahead) forecasts.
+The first three metrics offer insight into the smoothness, tail behavior, and local adaptivity, while LL offers a rough indication of short-term predictive accuracy \citep{pagan}.

+ASV-DHS consistently produces the lowest mean, indicating that, on average, it exhibits the smallest changes in the estimated volatility compared to other models.
 At the same time, it shows extremely high kurtosis and the highest number of flagged change points, suggesting heavy-tailed behavior in the increments and strong local adaptivity to sudden structural shifts.
-These properties highlight the model's tendency to promote overall smoothness while remaining responsive to large isolated changes.
+These properties highlight the model's tendency to promote overall smoothness while remaining responsive to large, isolated changes.